openfl/www.openfl.org/learn/tutorials/using-swf-assets.md

 ## Introduction

-There is a "swf" library that is designed to enable the use of SWF assets from Flash Professional.
-It is still in beta, so the quality and supported feature list will continue to improve, but already, the SWF library can enable the use of many kinds of Flash assets.

-The SWF library includes two different kinds of support.
-The "swf" type is compatible with native platforms.
-It decodes and uses SWF assets at runtime, unzipping and extracting information from a SWF.
-The second kind is "swflite", designed to extract the information at compile-time.

-The "swflite" format is faster and generally than "swf", where the features are equal.
-The "swf" format currently supports some additional features. "swflite" is the same on all targets (compatible even with HTML5), while "swf" is not.
+OpenFL includes support for decoding many features of SWF assets generated from editors such as Flash Professional and Adobe Animate.

+At compile time, OpenFL is able to convert SWF assets into a faster, more optimal format compatible with HTML5 and native platforms, while using the original SWF content if you target Flash Player.

 ## Creating SWF Content

-Using any version of Flash Professional, you can publish SWF assets to be used by OpenFL.
+Using any version of Flash Professional or Adobe Animate, you can publish SWF assets to be used by OpenFL.
 Supported features include Shapes, SimpleButtons, MovieClips, many drawing operations, and where possible, masks, scrollRects, filters and blend modes.

 Certain features that rely on ActionScript, such as frame scripts, the Text Layout Framework or inverse kinematics are not supported.
 The current releases of Flash Professional include an "Export as Bitmap" feature, which is useful for certain types of rendering.

+Sounds, shape tweens or new motion tweens (not "classic tweens") are not currently supported, but some of these features could be supported with contributions.
+Fonts are supported if they are embedded separately.

 ## Embedding a SWF Library